-The premise of Matka Medicine is that we can control our health, lengthen our healthspan and lifespan, and be atmasvasth, on our own, with just a little help, if at all, from doctors and the healthcare system.
+The premise of Atmasvasth is that we can control our health, lengthen our healthspan and lifespan, and be atmasvasth, on our own, with just a little help, if at all, from doctors and the healthcare system.
 The very first article that I published last December explains this in detail.
 The article on atmasvasth takes this concept forward as does the one on healthspan.
 The site is structured like a loose book and the Index or Table of Contents and/or the Archives can help you navigate the site.

 You can listen to the audio/podcast hosted on Soundcloud by clicking the Play button below within the browser itself.

-It’s now been almost 8 months since I started Matka Medicine adding the concept of atmasvasth halfway through, as a way to live long, healthy.
+It’s now been over a year since I started Matka Medicine adding the concept of atmasvasth halfway through, as a way to live long, healthy.

-While I still have a lot of ground to cover, it is time to take stock of what it entails to have a long healthspan and a healthy lifespan.
+While I still have a lot of ground to cover, it is time to take stock of what it entails to have a long healthspan and a healthy lifespan, essentially ageing healthfully.

-If this concise 13-point guide seems overwhelming…that is what living long, healthy entails.
+If this concise guide seems overwhelming…that is what living long, healthy entails.
 Most of us grow up believing that our health is not ours to manage, but should be left to experts like doctors and the healthcare system, which is fine when you are sick and ill, but of no help when you want to be free from disease.

 We know more about our cars than we do about our own bodies and health.
 That needs to change.

 - 150-300 minutes of moderate physical activity per week or 500-1000 mets per week.
 Walk, run, do strength training, yoga, preferably mix it up...any physical activity is better than none.
 The simplest exercise is walking, if you want to do nothing else.
 However, while being active is good, being fit is better - aspire to reach 10 METs if you are between 50-59 years of age.

 - 5 portions of fruits and vegetables per day.

-- Plant based eating as much as possible.
+- Plant based eating as much as possible, but affordable and local.

 - Avoid ultra-processed foods and individual superfoods and sugar-sweetened beverages.